-Ge 166 a.
+Ge 166.
 Physics of the Earth's Interior.
 9 units (3-0-6); second term.
-Prerequisite: AMa 95 abcor AM 113 abc, or instructor's permission.
-A study of current knowledge concerning the interior of the Earth using information from various earth-science disciplines.
-Interpretation of the fundamental data of seismology, gravity and heat flow using available high-pressure laboratory data and equations of state with the aim of understanding the structure, composition and phase of the Earth's deep interior.
-Thermal history of the Earth.
+Prerequisite: AMa 95 abc or AM 113 abc, or instructor's permission.
+Interpretation of the fundamental data of seismology, gravity and heat flow using available high-pressure laboratory data and equations of state with the aim of understanding the structure, composition and phase of the earth's deep interior.
+Thermal history of the earth.
 Internal constitution of the terrestrial planets.
-Suitable for students in geology and as an elective in physics, astronomy and engineering.
 Instructor: Anderson.

-Ge 166 b.
+Ge 167.
 Planetary Physics.
 9 units (3-0-6); first term.
 Prerequisites: Ph 106 abc, AMa 95 abc or AM 113 abc.
 Solar system dynamics, with emphasis on slow changes in the orbit and rotation rates of planets and satellites.
 Topics to be discussed include tidal friction, resonant orbits and rotation rates, gravitational fields of planets and satellites, dynamics of polar wandering and continental drift.
 Instructor: Goldreich.
-Offered in alternate years (1975-76).
+Offered in alternate years (1977-78).